Admitted DNP Students - 2019

-Acceptable forms of documentation: official state/county immunizations or signed/certified medical records or yellow book/immunization card from country of origin (English required) or the VUSN Health Questionnaire.
-The Student Health Immunization History form (optional) may be used to provide Student Health with state-mandated immunizations and additional information, if desired.
+Acceptable forms of documentation: official state/county immunizations, official signed or certified medical records, yellow book/immunization card from country of origin (English required) or the VUSN Health Questionnaire signed by MD, DO, NP or PA.
+Documenting requirements using Student Health's Immunization History form is optional.

 Note: Special Students, who are only enrolled in one course and are not seeking a degree from the School of Nursing, are not required to complete a background check or the new student requirements unless they apply and are admitted to VUSN.

 Disclosure of offenses post-background check completion: Admitted VUSN students (includes full & part-time students) are required to immediately report to their Faculty Advisor and the Senior Associate Dean for Academics any arrest, criminal charge or conviction occurring after his or her background check has been completed.Required disclosure also includes but is not limited to: allegations, investigations and/or disciplinary action from any licensing board or agency included under the Nationwide Healthcare Fraud and Abuse scan; Office of Inspector General (OIG), General Services Administration (GSA), FDA Debarment Check, Office of Regulatory Affairs (ORA), Office of Research Integrity (ORI), and Medicare and Medicaid Sanctions.